scipy-conference/scipy_proceedings/papers/brent_komer/hpsklearn.rst

 and there are more ways to combine even the existing components.
 In expanding the search space, care must be taken to ensure that the benefits of new models outweigh the greater difficulty of searching a larger space.

-We have shown here that Hyperopt's random search, annealing search, and TPE algorithms make Hyperopt-sklearn viable, but the slow convergence in e.g. Figure :ref:`perclf` suggests that other optimization algorithms might be more call-efficient.
+We have shown here that Hyperopt's random search, annealing search, and TPE algorithms make Hyperopt-sklearn viable, but the slow convergence in e.g. Figure :ref:`perclf` and :ref:`validtpe` suggests that other optimization algorithms might be more call-efficient.
 The development of Bayesian optimization algorithms is an active research area, and  we look forward to looking at how other search algorithms interact with hyperopt-sklearn's search spaces.